ProjectIxian/projectixian.github.io/_guides/dlt_node_setup_centos.md

 6. Compile the new sources: `msbuild DLTNode.sln /p:Configuration=Release`
 7. Start the Ixian DLT Node again.
 The node will use the existing wallet file and downloaded data, so it will not need to generate a new wallet or synchronize again.

-Note: It is recommended to backup the wallet file **ixian.wal** before performing any upgrade or changing any settings on the command line.